-Locate the channel where it can conform to the topography and other features such as roads.

-- Locate them to use natural drainage systems to the greatest extent possible. - Avoid sharp changes in alignment or bends and changes in grade. - Do not reshape the landscape to fit the drainage channel. - The maximum design velocity shall be based on soil conditions, type of vegetation, and method of revegetation, but at no times shall velocity exceed 5 feet/second.
-The channel shall not be overtopped by the peak runoff from a 10-year, 24-hour storm, assuming a Type 1A rainfall distribution."
-Alternatively, use 1.6 times the 10-year, 1-hour flow indicated by an approved continuous runoff model to determine a flow rate which the channel must contain. - Where the grass-lined channel will also function as a permanent stormwater conveyance facility, consult the drainage conveyance requirements of the local government with jurisdiction.

-- An established grass or vegetated lining is required before the channel can be used to convey stormwater, unless stabilized with nets or blankets. - If design velocity of a channel to be vegetated by seeding exceeds 2 ft/sec, a temporary channel liner is required.
-Geotextile or special mulch protection such as fiberglass roving or straw and netting provides stability until the vegetation is fully established.
-See Figure 4.2.2. - Check dams shall be removed when the grass has matured sufficiently to protect the ditch or swale unless the slope of the swale is greater than 4 percent.
+- Locate the channel where it can conform to the topography and other features such as roads. - Locate them to use natural drainage systems to the greatest extent possible. - Avoid sharp changes in alignment or bends and changes in grade. - Do not reshape the landscape to fit the drainage channel. - The maximum design velocity shall be based on soil conditions, type of vegetation, and method of revegetation, but at no times shall velocity exceed 5 feet/second.
+The channel shall not be overtopped by the peak runoff from a 10year, 24hour storm event assuming a NRCS Type 1A rainfall distribution resolved to 10minute time steps.
+Alternatively, use the 10year, 15-minute time step flow indicated by an approved continuous runoff model to determine a flow rate which the channel must contain. - Where the grass-lined channel will also function as a permanent stormwater conveyance facility, the channel must meet the drainage conveyance requirements defined in Volume III, Chapter 4. - An established grass or vegetated lining is required before the channel can be used to convey stormwater, unless stabilized with nets or blankets. - If design velocity of a channel to be vegetated by seeding exceeds 2 feet/sec, a temporary channel liner is required.
+Geotextile or special mulch protection such as straw or netting provides stability until the vegetation is fully established.
+See Figure 3.7. - Check dams shall be removed once the grass roots and aboveground biomass have grown enough to stabilize soils and sufficiently protect the swale bottom and side slopes from erosion.
+Check dams will remain when swale slopes are greater than 4 percent for long term erosion protection.
 The area beneath the check dams shall be seeded and mulched immediately after dam removal. - If vegetation is established by sodding, the permissible velocity for established vegetation may be used and no temporary liner is needed. - Do not subject grass-lined channel to sedimentation from disturbed areas.
-Use sediment-trapping BMPs upstream of the channel. - V-shaped grass channels generally apply where the quantity of water is small, such as in short reaches along roadsides.
-The V-shaped cross section is least desirable because it is difficult to stabilize the bottom where velocities may be high. - Trapezoidal grass channels are used where runoff volumes are large and slope is low so that velocities are nonerosive to vegetated linings.
-(Note: it is difficult to construct small parabolic shaped channels.) - Subsurface drainage, or riprap channel bottoms, may be necessary on sites that are subject to prolonged wet conditions due to long duration flows or a high water table. - Provide outlet protection at culvert ends and at channel intersections. - Grass channels, at a minimum, should carry peak runoff for temporary construction drainage facilities from the 10-year, 24-hour storm without eroding.
-Where flood hazard exists, increase the capacity according to the potential damage. - Grassed channel side slopes generally are constructed 3H:1V or flatter to aid in the establishment of vegetation and for maintenance. - Construct channels a minimum of 0.2 foot larger around the periphery to allow for soil bulking during seedbed preparations and sod buildup.
+Use sedimenttrapping BMPs upstream of the channel.

+- V-shaped grass channels generally apply where the quantity of water is small, such as in short reaches along roadsides.
+The Vshaped cross section is least desirable because it is difficult to stabilize the bottom where velocities may be high. - Trapezoidal grass channels are used where runoff volumes are large and slope is low so that velocities are nonerosive to vegetated linings.
+(Note: it is difficult to construct small parabolic shaped channels.) - Subsurface drainage, or riprap channel bottoms, may be necessary on sites that are subject to prolonged wet conditions due to long duration flows or a high water table. - Provide outlet protection at culvert ends and at channel intersections. - Grass channels, at a minimum, should carry peak runoff for temporary construction drainage facilities from the 10-year, 24hour storm without eroding.
+Where flood hazard exists, increase the capacity according to the potential damage. - Grassed channel side slopes generally are constructed 3H:1V or flatter to aid in the establishment of vegetation and for maintenance. - Construct channels a minimum of 0.2-foot larger around the periphery to allow for soil bulking during seedbed preparations and sod buildup.
-During the establishment period, check grass-lined channels after every rainfall.

-- After grass is established, periodically check the channel; check it after every heavy rainfall event.
-Immediately make repairs. - It is particularly important to check the channel outlet and all road crossings for bank stability and evidence of piping or scour holes.

-Remove all significant sediment accumulations to maintain the designed carrying capacity.
-Keep the grass in a healthy, vigorous condition at all times, since it is the primary erosion protection for the channel.
+- During the establishment period, check grass-lined channels after every rainfall. - After grass is established, periodically check the channel; check it after every heavy rainfall event.
+Immediately make repairs. - It is particularly important to check the channel outlet and all road crossings for bank stability and evidence of piping or scour holes. - Remove all significant sediment accumulations to maintain the designed carrying capacity.
+Keep the grass in a healthy, vigorous condition at all times, since it is the primary erosion protection for the channel